 This is a beautiful time of year – leaves falling to the ground in colors of orange, red, and yellow.
 Birds and other little critters running around doing their last minute preparations for winter, and life begins to slow down just a little.
 One of the main activities we’ve been engaged in on the homestead is getting our gardens ready for winter, and prepped for an even more productive spring.

 One thing to keep in mind when prepping your gardens for winter and spring – it’s all about your soil.
-Keep these in mind:
+Keep these in mind:• Feed your soil, not your plants.
+Fertilizer tea and other natural fertilizers work best since they act slower and amend the soil rather than just feed a particular plant.

 East garden. our perennial and annual garden which houses fruit and nut trees, berry bushes, strawberries, and this year, potatoes, tomatoes, peppers, corn, carrots, and lettuce.